dnth/dnth.github.io/content/blog/unlocking_edge_ml_from_timm_to_onnx_torchscript/index.md

 - images/blog/unlocking_edge_ml_from_timm_to_onnx_torchscript/post_image.jpg
 ---

-### 🚀 Motivation: Why Edge Deployment?
+### 🚀 Motivation: Edge Deployment
 It's late 2023, everyone seems to be talking about complex and larger models.

 Sophisticated models perform well at specific tasks.
 But they come with the cost of massive computational power.

-And typically that's available only in cloud-based environments.
+Typically that's available in cloud-based environments.
-Cloud-based environments come with limitations, such as latency, bandwidth constraints, and sometimes even privacy concerns.
+Cloud-based environments has limitations, such as latency, bandwidth constraints, and privacy concerns.

 This is when edge deployment comes into play.